Ordered Patch Theory

 7.1 Conditional on P-4 and the Agency Axiom

-The entire argument depends on Theorem P-4 (\Delta_{\text{self}} > 0 for finite self-referential systems above K_{\text{threshold}}) and the Agency Axiom (that aperture-traversal is felt).
-If P-4 is weakened or the Agency Axiom is abandoned, the structural identification of will with consciousness (Corollary T-13b) does not hold.
+The entire argument depends on Conjecture P-4 (\Delta_{\text{self}} > 0 for finite self-referential systems above K_{\text{threshold}}) and the Agency Axiom (that aperture-traversal is felt).
+If P-4 is weakened or the Agency Axiom is abandoned, the unity-of-source result (Corollary T-13b) does not hold.

 7.2 Does Not Dissolve the Hard Problem